Nagyerdei Stadion: Tenants

-Debreceni VSC and the Hungary national football team are the major tenants of the stadium.
-Debreceni VSC will play their Hungarian League, Hungarian Cup and Hungarian League Cup matches, while the Hungarian national team will pay their friendly matches and UEFA or FIFA World Cup qualifier matches.
+Debreceni VSC is the major tenant of the stadium.

 On 20 June 2017, it was announced that Diósgyőri VTK will not play their home matches at the Mezőkövesdi Városi Stadion because the turf cannot endure it.
 As a consequence, Diósgyőr will play the home matches of the 2017–18 Nemzeti Bajnokság I matches at stadium of Debreceni VSC', Nagyerdei Stadion, in Debrecen.

 On 8 March 2021, it was announced that Qatar national football team will host three international matches at the stadium against Azerbaijan, Republic of Ireland, and Luxembourg due to the COVID-19 pandemic.

+On 6 June 2024, Hungary played their last preparatory match before the UEFA Euro 2024 against Israel national football team.

 Awards

 Nagyerdei stadion was voted the 4th Stadium of the Year by Stadium Database.

 Transport connections

 Bus

 The stadium can be approached by bus No. 23Y from the centre of Debrecen.
-The service delivers passengers from Doberdő utca to Vámospércsi út from Monday to Sunday from 5 am to 10 pm.
+The service delivers passengers from Doberdó utca to Vámospércsi út from Monday to Sunday from 5 am to 10 pm.
 The service is provided by the Debreceni Közlekedési Vállalat (DKV).